dwslab/melt/examples/README.md

 ## analyzingMatcherSimilarity
 This project has been used to derive the statistics and figures of the original MELT paper.

+## externalPythonMatcherHobbit
+This project shows exemplarily how a matcher can be implemented in Python and packed for HOBBIT using MELT.
+You should add your python libraries in the POM file `<run>pip install rdflib</run><!-- install all your python dependencies here -->`.

-## externalPythonMatcher
+## externalPythonMatcherSeals
-This project shows exemplarily how a matcher can be implemented in Python and packed for SEALS/HOBBIT using MELT.
+This project shows exemplarily how a matcher can be implemented in Python and packed for SEALS using MELT.

 ## meltDashboard
 This project shows exemplarily how to generate dashboards for the OAEI 2019 results.